-We are a clinical-stage biopharmaceutical company focused on the development of novel products that address important unmet medical needs in neurotology and mental health supportive care.
+We are a clinical-stage biopharmaceutical company focused on the development of novel products that address important unmet medical needs in neurotology and central nervous system (CNS) disorders.
 We are focusing on the development of intranasal betahistine for the treatment of vertigo (AM-125) and for the prevention of antipsychotic-induced weight gain and somnolence (AM-201).
 These programs have gone through two Phase 1 trials and will move into proof-of-concept studies in 2019.
 In addition, we have two Phase 3 programs under development: (i) Keyzilen[®] (AM-101), which is being developed for the treatment of acute inner ear tinnitus and (ii) Sonsuvi[®] (AM-111), which is being developed for the treatment of acute inner ear hearing loss.
-Sonsuvi[®] has been granted orphan drug status by the FDA and the EMA and has been granted fast track designation by the FDA.
+Sonsuvi[®] has been granted orphan drug status by the United States Food & Drug Administration ("FDA") and the European Medicines Agency ("EMA") and has been granted fast track designation by the FDA.